Windows

 Solution

-Exclude the following files from the device:
+Exclude the following files:

 C:\Windows\Temp\FlexxibleIT